lansantuyo/ir-markov-chain/README.md

 ### Presentation

-The presentation file `CSCI115_BomedianoSalvadorSantuyo_Presentation.pdf` provides a comprehensive overview of the project, including:
+The presentation file `Presentation.pdf` provides a comprehensive overview of the project, including:

 - Introduction to the IR Model
 - Methodology for data extraction and Markov chain representation